laixintao/iredis/iredis/data/commands/eval.md

 - Lua table with a single `map` field set to a field-value Lua table -> Redis map reply.
-- Lua table with a single `set` field set to a field-value Lua table -> Redis set reply, the values are discared and can be anything.
+- Lua table with a single `set` field set to a field-value Lua table -> Redis set reply, the values are discarded and can be anything.
 - Lua table with a single `double` field set to a field-value Lua table -> Redis double reply.
 - Lua null -> Redis RESP3 new null reply (protocol `"_\r\n"`).